-Like it is destined, after visiting few cities in Europe, the Eternal City welcomed proving – All Roads Lead to Rome.
-The train journey along the coast offered great views acting like a lovely teaser for the upcoming romantic movie.
+Like it is destined, after visiting a few cities in Europe, the Eternal City welcomed proving – All Roads Lead to Rome.
+The train journey along the coast offered great views acting as a lovely teaser for the upcoming romantic movie.

 It is a city of its own kind, with a historic look that stuck in the past and resisting to come out of its nature.
 Streets are old, rusty and people are rigid.
 Walls are sturdy and buildings are ancient, taking us back in time, just by a stroll in the streets.

-Rome is the kind of city where one should totally go out of grid, with no plan at all.
-This is a landmark city not city with landmarks and to list down few things to do in Rome is a sin.
+Rome is the kind of city where one should totally go out of the grid, with no plan at all.
+This is a landmark city not a city with landmarks.
+And to list down a few things to do in Rome is a sin.
 The best way to enjoy the city is walking in the Vias (~Streets), discovering the places and of course talking to the people.